-About the creators of VCE help.
+About VCE help.

 Hannah Macdougall is a dual Paralympian, previous World Record Holder, has captained the Australian Swimming Team at both a World Championships and Paralympic Games, completed a double degree in Sport Science and Sport Management with Honours, is undertaking her PhD, and still manages to find time to locate coffee hotspots around Melbourne.
 Not bad for a 25 year old.
 Hannah was born without her right foot and fibula, an occurrence that happens to one person in every 100,000.
 While no reasons or answers exist for Hannah’s ‘missing bit’ (aka Stumpy), having one leg has enabled Hannah to gain many unique experiences and has in no way, shape, or form, stopped her from pursuing her goals.